AlanG099/Networking-in-Azure-VMs/README.md

 </p>

-<h1>Performing Network Activities - Prerequisites and Installation</h1>
+<h1>Performing Network Activities and Configuring a Firewall - Prerequisites and Installation</h1>
-This tutorial outlines creations of Azure VMs and installing Wireshark within the VMs.<br />
+This tutorial outlines creations of Azure VMs and installing Wireshark within the VMs.
+We also perform some basic network activities between the VMs and observe the results in Wireshark. <br />